Rust-for-Linux/rust-for-linux.com/src/Tyr-GPU-Driver.md

 A good starting point is to run our [IGT tests](https://gitlab.freedesktop.org/dwlsalmeida/igt-gpu-tools/-/tree/panthor?ref_type=heads).
-While only a subset of the tests pass on the upstream code for the reasons highlighted above, they should all pass if run on `tyr-next`.
+While only a subset of the tests pass on the upstream code for the reasons highlighted above, they should all pass if run on `tyr-dev`.

 Note that Mali GPUs are found in a vast array of devices, and that we will support more hardware as we progress in the implementation.